Henrik Larsson: 1997–2000

 The 1999–2000 season saw another change in management for Celtic.
 Former Liverpool and England international winger John Barnes replaced Vengloš to become manager at the club.
 The season started very brightly for Larsson as he scored eight league goals in nine games for the club.
 During Celtic's 1–0 defeat in a UEFA Cup tie against Lyon on 21 October 1999, Larsson suffered a career-threatening injury, breaking his leg in two places in a challenge with Serge Blanc.
 This resulted in him spending eight months on the sidelines, only returning on the last day of the 1999–2000 season.
 John Barnes cited Larsson's injury as being a significant factor in his sacking by Celtic after only months in the position.
 It was initially feared that Larsson had suffered a compound leg fracture, an injury which would normally result in an even longer absence – or possibly even end his career – but X-rays soon revealed that the injury was not as serious as originally feared.
-By the time Larsson had completed his rehabilitation, John Barnes had been sacked and replaced by director of football Kenny Dalglish as interim manager.
+Larsson made a temporary return in March and scored three goals in two under-21 matches, but a sustained injury to his left shin in a third match meant he missed the 2000 Scottish League Cup Final.
+By the time Larsson had completed his full rehabilitation, John Barnes had been sacked and replaced by director of football Kenny Dalglish as interim manager.
 Larsson made his comeback with a substitute appearance against Dundee United at Celtic Park on the final day of the SPL season.